The relocation threat is overstated. Email your city councilors →

 What does "market rate" mean?

 Tom Dundon's own press-conference language supports the right public frame.
-At his introductory press conference, he said city and county representatives should do a deal that is "great for them," and that the parties would negotiate a "market deal."
+At his introductory press conference, he said the Blazers would negotiate a "market deal" and that city and county representatives should negotiate a deal that is "great for them."

-That is the shared standard: Portland should negotiate the best deal for Portland, and the final lease should be judged as a market-rate deal.
+That is the shared standard: Portland should negotiate the best deal for Portland, ownership should negotiate for the team, and the final lease should be judged against public market benchmarks before any vote.

 The dispute is the definition of market rate.